 |

-Horav Shlomo Miller’s Shlit’a opinion is that he should omit even that addition.
+However, Horav Shlomo Miller’s Shlit’a opinion is that it should not be done.

 |